 Throughout history, the Bible has been a great source of comfort for people looking to find reasons for why they believe the things they do.

-Somewhere in the Scriptures you can always find a verse that tells you what you want to hear to bolster your personal opinion or promote the latest whim of society.
+Somewhere in the Scriptures you can always find a verse that tells you what you want to hear to bolster your personal opinion or promote the latest random thoughts of society.

 So, for the sake of discussion, let’s consider that the Bible could have actually been written by God.
 Especially since the Bible itself says as much.